djdlp/InterviewQuestions/README.md

 1) What's CALayer class?

-2) CALayer and UIView interaction
+2) CALayer and UIView interaction (and difference)

 3) How to provide the content of the Layer?

 4) Animation types

 5) Layer trees

+6) Implicit/explicit animations

 # Objective-C